Fine Art Painting

 There are five traditional painting genres.
 These are ranked as follows:

 The history of art has witnessed a wide range of painting styles.
-Beginning with pre-historic cave painting (eg. in the Altamira, Chauvet and Lascaux caves), it encompasses the murals and panel paintings of Egyptian, Minoan, Mycenean and Etruscan civilizations, as well as the classical antique style of Greek painting.
-Then, after centuries of stagnation, following the collapse of Rome (c.450 CE), European painting finally emerged from the Dark Ages into the dawn of a new era - the Proto-Renaissance.
+Beginning with pre-historic cave painting (eg. in the Altamira, Chauvet and Lascaux caves), it encompasses the murals and panel paintings of Egyptian, Minoan, Mycenean and Etruscan civilizations, as well as the classical antique style of Greek painting and Roman art.
+An excellent example from Classical Antiquity is the series of Fayum Mummy Portraits, found mostly in the Faiyum Basin near Cairo.

 Proto-Renaissance